sleire/etrm/README.md

 outputs an S4 object of type "MSFC", with methods "show", "summary" and "plot".

-### Commodity portfolio insurance strategies.
+### Energy portfolio insurance strategies.
 Futures trading strategies for price risk management, for commercial hedgers with long or short exposure.
-All models below aim to reduce (increase) the commodity portfolio price, while preventing it from breaching a pre defined cap (floor).
+All models below aim to reduce (increase) the unit price for the energy portfolio, while preventing it from breaching a pre defined cap (floor).
 The functions

 - cppi() - Constant Proportion Portfolio Insurance
 - dppi() - Dynamic Proportion Portfolio Insurance